thibaud-rohmer/PhotoShow-deprecated/README.markdown

 That's it, PhotoShow displays your images.
 You may drink your glass of whiskey now.

-# Frequently Asked Questions

-### No photos and no albums (apart from the generated one)

-Check that your server has the rights to write into your main (PhotoShow) folder.
-If you're unsure, just set it right to 775.

-### My photos don't show up at all

-Try to restart your computer.
-Nah, just joking...
-Have you considered the fact that your photos may not be in the good directory ?
-You NEED to have two sub-levels inside the "photos" folder.

-### I am sure I have my photos in the right folder, but still...

-Ok ok...
-Check the rights of your photos and folders.
-You need to be able to read (r) the photos, and read and execute (rx) the folders.

-### My photos seem to show up, but no thumbnail

-If the "thumb" folder hasnt been created in your website, then check the rights for your PhotoShow folder (the main folder).

-If the "thumb" folder has been created, check the rights of the folders inside it...
-This may be the reason of the problem (but shouldn't happen).

-### Can a user log in as a member of several groups ?

-Yes, as long as the user doesn't close the website, all of the groups he has been logged as will remain valid.

 # Settings and security

 # Settings, security